 body (dust) – breath (or spirit) = death (no soul)

 And since death is the opposite of life.
 Let’s look at what happens at creation, “And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul” (Genesis 2:7).

 body (dust) + breath (or spirit) = life (soul)

 The soul is simply the conscious life which resulted when God added the breath or spirit to the body.
-Notice that the words “breath” and “spirit” are used interchangeably: “As long as my breath is in me, and the breath of God in my nostrils” (Job 27:3 also Psalm 104:29, 30; James 2:26).
+Notice that the words “breath” and “spirit” are used interchangeably: “All the while my breath is in me, and the spirit of God is in my nostrils” (Job 27:3 also Psalm 104:29, 30; James 2:26).